-Introducing David Glover – Endurance Sports Coach, Athlete and Author:
+Meet David Glover, MS, CSCS – Endurance Coach, Athlete and Author

 I still vividly remember my first triathlon in 1995 – a sprint-distance race in Atlantic Beach, Florida.
 I had recently completed radiation and surgery for cancer while active duty in the U.S. Navy so I wanted to prove to myself that, even though I had cancer, cancer did not have me.
 I nervously lined up at the starting line with my swim wave, but when the starting gun went off, all of my fear and anxiety disappeared.
 I finished in the middle of my age group that race, but I was instantly hooked.

-- Catholic University of America (Master of Science in Engineering Management in 1998) and
+- Catholic University of America (MSE in Engineering Management, 1998)

-- Eastern Michigan University (Master of Science in Exercise Physiology in 2011)
+- Eastern Michigan University (MS in Exercise Physiology, 2011)